useperform/perform/docs/core/types.rst

 On first load, the `list` context is completely unsorted.
 Use ``TypeConfig#setDefaultSort()`` to sort by a certain field by default.

+You may also pass in a field that has not been added to the type config, which will be treated as if it had been added with the ``sort`` option set to ``true``.

 .. code-block:: php

    <?php